How to Update WordPress Automatically and Manually: A Complete Guide

 Check Your Current WordPress Version

-Before updating, you should always know the version of WordPress you’re currently running.
+Before updating, it’s essential to know the version of WordPress you’re currently running.
 This allows you to understand what changes the new version will bring and ensures you’re not missing any critical updates.

 Read: Best WordPress Speed Optimization Plugins